 - temporary tattoos

 - small containers of PlayDough

 - small bottles of bubbles

-Give the playdough, crayons or stickers and they are set, they love hands on, plus instead of rotting out their teeth or getting a “sugar high” their having fun, which is what Halloween is about after all right?
+When my kids get playdough, crayons or stickers in their treat bags, they are super excited, they love hands on, plus instead of rotting out their teeth, because there are those that worry about that, or getting a “sugar high” they are having fun, which is what Halloween is about after all right?
 Fun!